Rare earths trade dispute: Products at issue

-There are 17 rare earth metals, and their production is a complex multi-stage process.
-Exports may be in the form of ores or goods at any stage including mined rare earth ores (all containing a tiny mix of rare earths), refined ore concentrates, refined highly pure metals, or products incorporating refined metals (car li-on batteries, magnets or magnet incorporating windmill generators).
-Figures given for the various stages are widely undefined as to what level export is being addressed and figures may often be misquoted due to the complexity of the topic.
-Trade disputes can address country interests over costs, competitive industry positions, or strategic supplies, which all have different relevant export levels and time horizons to consider.
+There are 17 rare-earth metals, and their production is a complex multi-stage process.
+Exports may be in the form of ores or goods at any stage, including mined rare-earth ores (all containing a minuscule amount of mixed rare earths), refined ore concentrates, refined highly pure metals, or products incorporating refined metals (car lithium batteries, magnets or magnet-incorporating windmill generators).

-Known reserves of rare earths ores are 120 million tones, with China possessing about one-third of these.
+Known reserves of rare-earth ores are 120 million tonnes, with China possessing about one-third of these.

-The first stage, the mining process yields rare earth ores.
-More than 60% of rare earth metals (as of 2019) are mined by China and through controlled entities predominantly in Africa.
-The second stage is the refining process where ores are separated into some pure metals and some concentrates of light rare earths or heavy rare earth metals.
-The refining process is highly specific to the nature of the ore and target metals, with concentrates produced intended for other refineries to conduct further refining.
+The first stage, the mining process, yields rare-earth ores.
+More than 60% of rare-earth metals (as of 2019) are mined by China and through controlled entities predominantly in Africa.
+The second stage is the refining process, when ores are separated into some pure metals and some concentrates of light rare earths or heavy rare-earth metals.
+The refining process is highly specific to the nature of the ore and target metals, with concentrates produced for other refineries to conduct further refining.
 China produces 85% of the global market share of anodes and also has a large share in the processing of the materials.
 It refines 68% of nickel globally, 40% of copper, 59% of lithium, and 73% of cobalt.

-Production of parts and goods is yet another industrial step performed by many different companies.
-China produces a large share of these goods and accounts for the majority of the worlds exports, especially lithium-ion batteries and neodymium magnets.
-It accounts for most of the global production of mineral-rich components for battery cells, including 70% of cathodes, 85% of anodes, 66% of separators, and 62% of electrolytes China holds 78% of the world's cell manufacturing capacity for EV batteries, which are then assembled into modules that are used to form a battery pack.
-The country also hosts roughly 75% of the world's lithium-ion battery megafactories.
+Production of parts and goods is another industrial process performed by many different companies.
+China produces a large share of these goods and accounts for the majority of the world's exports, especially lithium-ion batteries and neodymium magnets.
+It accounts for most of the global production of mineral-rich components for battery cells, including 70% of cathodes, 85% of anodes, 66% of separators, and 62% of electrolytes China holds 78% of the world's cell manufacturing capacity for electric vehicle batteries, which are then assembled into modules used to form a battery pack.
+China also hosts roughly 75% of the world's lithium-ion battery megafactories.
 This makes China the largest consumer of the minerals it refines.

-The rare earth elements (or rare earths) are 17 elements that have magnetic and conductive properties.
-They are used extensively in electronic gadgets such as cellphones, and in national defense equipment.
-Despite their name, the elements are not so rare, as they can be found widely.
-However, they are not often found in economically exploitable concentrations.
-Their mining is also environmentally hazardous.
-The rare earths were discovered and first put to industrial use in the United States.
-But lower labor costs and less strict environmental regulations in China have now enabled the country to be the world's predominant supplier of rare earths.
+The rare-earth elements (or rare earths) are 17 elements that have magnetic and conductive properties.
+They are used extensively in electronic products such as cellphones, and also in national defense equipment.
+Despite their name, the elements are not so "rare"; they can be found widely.
+They are not often found in economically exploitable concentrations, however, and their mining is environmentally hazardous.
+The rare earths were discovered and first put to industrial use in the United States, but lower labor costs and less strict environmental regulations have now enabled China to become the world's main supplier of rare earths.